 We screened the current literature that analyzed the murine oral microbiome by 16S rDNA gene sequencing and selected studies that employed the ligature-induced periodontitis model.
-From the initially chosen studies, we kept those that performed the LIP model in non-genetically modified mouse strains, housed animals under specific pathogen-free conditions, did not test special diets, and that used the ligature as a microbial sample.
-Then, we finally selected nine studies; seven of them utilized primers amplifying the V4 hypervariable region of the 16S rRNA gene; one study focused on the V1-V2 hypervariable regions (Table 1).
+From the initially chosen studies, we kept those that performed the LIP model in nongenetically modified mouse strains, housed animals under specific pathogen-free conditions, did not test special diets, and that used the ligature as a microbial sample.
+Then, we finally selected nine studies; seven of them utilized primers amplifying the V4 hypervariable region of the 16S rRNA gene; one study focused on the V1-V2 hypervariable regions, and the other focused on the V1-V3 hypervariable regions (Table 1).
 Some of these studies had their raw datasets publicly available in different databases, such as the National Center Biotechnology Information (NCBI) and European Nucleotide Archive.
 When studies did not have their sequencing data publicly available, we requested it directly from the authors.